gsmiller/lucene/lucene/sandbox/src/java/org/apache/lucene/sandbox/queries/TiSBenchResults2.md

 * Term-in-set cardinality: 10 terms
 * Term-in-set cost: exactly 1 for each term / total cost of 10 across all terms

 This is yet again the same story as above.
-IndexOrDV always uses postings, while the proposed TiSQuery does sometimes use DV, which is better in some cases, so it outperforms.

 | Approach     | Large Lead Terms | Medium Lead Terms | Small Lead Terms |
 |--------------|------------------|-------------------|------------------|